Brussels, Belgium

 We asked people about the cost of living in Brussels, they wrote:

 "The cost of living in Brussels is generally considered to be high.
 Rental prices for a nice 1 bedroom apartment in Brussels, Belgium can range from around $1,000 to $1,500 USD per month, while a nice 2 bedroom apartment can range from around $1,500 to $2,000 USD per month.
-Eating dinner at a moderately priced restaurant in Brussels can cost around $20 USD per person," commented one expat living in Brussels, Belgium.
+Eating dinner at a moderately priced restaurant in Brussels can cost around $20 USD per person," said one expat living in Brussels.

 What are the visa & residency requirements in Brussels?